pinkkila/stories/guide/cicd-guide.md

 }
 ```

-- Open another tab and navigate to **Elastic Container Serivice** dasboard and then go to the cluster we made earlier and from the *Service* section copy your service's ARN and place that to the policy JSON:
+- Open another tab and navigate to **Elastic Container Serivice** dasboard and then go to the cluster made earlier and from the *Service* section copy your service's ARN and place that to the policy JSON:

 ![img_6.png](cicd-guide-img/img88.png)

-- Navigate to the Task definition we created earlier and view its JSON.
+- Navigate to the Task definition created earlier and view its JSON.
 Copy the values of the "taskRoleArn" and  "executionRoleArn" and place them to the policy JSON.
 - ‼️ According the [amazon-ecs-deploy-task-definition README](https://github.com/aws-actions/amazon-ecs-deploy-task-definition?tab=readme-ov-file#permissions) you should add both *taskRoleArn* and *executionRoleArn*.
-Since we previously configured the same policy for both roles, they are identical — and for that reason, I’ve included only one ARN in the policy JSON.
+Since the same policy was previously configured for both roles, they are identical — and for that reason, I’ve included only one ARN in the policy JSON.

 ![img_7.png](cicd-guide-img/img89.png)

 ![img_8.png](cicd-guide-img/img90.png)

-- Go back to the *Roles* and go to the role that we created earlier and select "Add permission" and "Attach policies"
+- Go back to the *Roles* and go to the role that was created earlier and select "Add permission" and "Attach policies"

 ![img_9.png](cicd-guide-img/img91.png)